top of page

 -You will eventually need a large cat carrier

 that can hold a 20+ pound Maine Coon.
 We like this one for normal use, or this one if you will be flying with your kitten and need a TSA Approved Carrier, or want a more compact design.
+If you want a super small carrier to make flying especially easy, we like this one.
+Your kitten won't fit in it for long, but your flights will be a breeze!
+Once your kitten grows out of it you can donate it to a local shelter, or mail it to us and we will use it for emergencies, or give it to someone in our Emotional Support Program for free.
 We really enjoy our rolling cat carrier so we don't have to actually carry heavy cats to and from the vet's office.
 Here is a rolling cat carrier that we like.
 If you are looking for a backpack style carrier, this one is really great. *You will be required to bring your own carrier if you come to pick up your kitten from our home.
 We only allow kittens to leave our home in a carrier.

 -A Feliway diffuser can help to calm your kitten when he/she first arrives at your home.
 It can also help in times of stress.
 You can also use this powder supplement to mix into their food instead of a diffuser.